Jeadie/Jeadie.github.io/blog/plausible.md

       - caddy_data:/data
       - caddy_config:/config
 ```
-And with all that minimial effort I get to see the minimal traffic that comes to my corner of the internet.
+And with minimial effort, I get to see the trickle of traffic that comes to my corner of the internet.